 2. Charlotte’s Web – EB White (50 million copies)

-This novel has all the classic ingredients of a page-turner: relentless, white-knuckle action, a complex and demanding plot, and a belter of a finale, in which the horrible spider is finally vanquished.
+All the classic ingredients of a page-turner: relentless, white-knuckle action, a complex and demanding plot, and a belter of a finale, in which the horrible spider is finally vanquished.

 3. Lolita – Vladimir Nabakov (60 million copies)